trustoverip/TechArch/spec.md

 **Figure 8: Endpoint System**

-Within an Endpoint System, a higher layer uses the functions of a lower layer through an **Interface**.
+Within an Endpoint System's locus of control, a higher layer uses the functions of a lower layer through an **Interface**.
 In ToIP architecture, functions within an Endpoint System are decomposed into layers in a vertical stack where layer boundaries are defined by their corresponding Interfaces.
 In a ToIP Endpoint System, the higher layers of the ToIP protocol stack MUST communicate with the lower layers via defined interfaces.
 [REQ A.2]

-In addition to the internal layer interfaces implemented by hardware and software resources within the Endpoint System’s boundary, an Endpoint System may also rely on the services of other Supporting Systems that are located outside of the Endpoint System but accessible through the Internet to perform their functions.
+In addition to the internal layer interfaces implemented by hardware and software resources within the Endpoint System’s locus of control, an Endpoint System may also rely on the services of other Supporting Systems that are located outside of the Endpoint System's locus of control but accessible through the Internet to perform their functions.
 This type of interaction requires a defined **Protocol**.

 The distinction between an Interface and a Protocol is whether the systems communicating over the protocol represent different loci of control.
 For example, simply distributing the functions within a particular layer over the Internet — such as having some of the functions performed using cloud computing or web services—does not necessarily require a defined protocol if all of the functions are under the same locus of control.
 However an agreed protocol may be necessary if the communicating systems are under different loci of control.
 What is essential is delineating who has control over what in order to reason about trust relationships.